“What does it mean to be Pagan?”

 I don’t even know how she knew I was Pagan, but regardless, I felt it was best to tread carefully.

-“Well,” I said, trying to come up with an answer that wouldn’t result in me being tied to a stake in the office breakroom.
-“Christians see God as a Father, and Pagans see God as a Mother and Father.”
+“Well,” I said, trying to come up with an answer that wouldn’t result in me getting drowned in the breakroom sink to see if I floated.
+“Christians view God as a Father, and Pagans view God as a Mother and Father.”

 My co-worker thought about that for a second, then said, “Oh.
 Okay.
 Thanks!”